-- A.8.7 Permits may be issued under the Territorial Quarrying Regulations or the Commissioner's Lands Regulations in respect of sources of construction materials in the following circumstances: - (a) for quarrying sites which were in use or identified prior to the date of the withdrawal order; or - (b) where, after Consultation with the DFN, the territorial land agent or other designated person determines there is no alternative source of supply reasonably available in the surrounding area and the materials are required for essential public construction purposes. - A.8.8 No new timber permits or licenses, other than renewals or replacements of existing timber permits or licenses issued pursuant to the Forest Management Act, will be issued in respect of the withdrawn lands except: - (a) with the consent of the DFN; or, - (b) in cases of overriding public interest as determined by the Minister and after Consultation with the DFN. - A.8.9 For greater certainty, the provisions of this section will not affect access to or across withdrawn lands for the period of the withdrawal. - A.8.10 For greater certainty, withdrawn lands remain Crown lands or Commissioner's lands under administration and control of the Minister or Commissioner.
+- A.8.6 Paragraph 34 will not be construed to affect any discretion of Canada or the Government of the Northwest Territories to grant or refuse the renewal, replacement, extension of term or transfer of any interest in land or license, permit or authorization. - A.8.7 Permits may be issued under the Territorial Quarrying Regulations or the Commissioner's Lands Regulations in respect of sources of construction materials in the following circumstances: - (a) for quarrying sites which were in use or identified prior to the date of the withdrawal order; or - (b) where, after Consultation with the DFN, the territorial land agent or other designated individual determines there is no alternative source of supply reasonably available in the surrounding area and the materials are required for essential public construction purposes. - A.8.8 No new timber permits or licenses, other than renewals or replacements of existing timber permits or licenses issued pursuant to the Forest Management Act, will be issued in respect of the withdrawn lands except: - (a) with the consent of the DFN; or, - (b) in cases of overriding public interest as determined by the Minister and after Consultation with the DFN. - A.8.9 For greater certainty, the provisions of this section will not affect access to or across withdrawn lands for the period of the withdrawal. - A.8.10 For greater certainty, withdrawn lands remain Crown lands or Commissioner's lands under administration and control of the Minister or Commissioner.